BMcCormack9231/Spring-Framework-Mock-Shop/README.md

 •  The button should decrement the inventory of that product by one.
 It should not affect the inventory of any of the associated parts.<br>
 •  Display a message that indicates the success or failure of a purchase.
 </strong><br><br>
-I added a buy button for each row in the Printer Kits table<br>
+I added a buy button for each row in the Printer Kits table.<br>
 <strong>mainscreen.html line 88:</strong>

     <a th:href="@{/buyProduct(productID=${tempProduct.id})}" class="btn btn-primary btn-sm mb-3">Buy Now</a>

-I made HTML pages for confirmation and errors for buy requests
+I made HTML pages for confirmation and errors for buy requests.

     confirmationbuyproduct.html
     errorbuyproduct.html

-A controller was needed for the "Buy Now" so I made a new class for clarity<br>
+A controller was needed for the "Buy Now" so I made a new class for clarity.<br>
-<strong>BuyProductController</strong>
+<strong>BuyProductController.java</strong>

     @GetMapping("/buyProduct")
     public String buyProduct(@RequestParam("productID") int theID, Model theModel){